Scottish colonization of the Americas: Cape Breton (1625) and (1629)

 In 1625 a charter was given by James VI for a settlement at Cape Breton Island, New Galloway.
 However, this land was never colonized likely due to the problems over the settlement of Nova Scotia.
 In 1629 James Stewart, 4th Lord Ochiltree attempted to found a settlement called "Rosemar" but was captured by French soldiers and taken to France.

-Charles Island (1627)

-In 1627, while accompanying England to the battle of Biscay against France, the acting admiral High Admiral John Gordon of Lochinvar sailed to the West Indies and founded the Scottish colony of Charles Island, now known as Floreana, one of the Galápagos Islands off the coast of Ecuador.
-In addition to founding this colony, the Scots also seized and privateered French prizes.

 East New Jersey (1683)

 On 23 November 1683, Charles II granted a charter for the colony of New Jersey to 24 proprietors, 12 of whom were Scots.
 The colony was to be split between an English settlement in West Jersey and a Scottish settlement in East Jersey.
 The driving force among the Scots was Robert Barclay of Urie, a prominent Quaker and the first Governor of East Jersey.

 Although the Quakers were an important force, making up all of the proprietors of East Jersey, the settlement was marketed as a national, rather than religious, endeavour partially because of persecution of the Quakers in the 1660s and the 1670s.

 Scots began arriving in East Jersey in 1683 at Perth Amboy and spread south to Monmouth County.
 The city became the provincial capital in 1686.

 During the 1680s, around 700 Scots emigrated to East Jersey, mostly from Aberdeen and Montrose, and around 50% of those travelled as indentured servants.
 From 1685, there was further emigration, albeit unsought by the emigrants, with the deportation of captured Covenanters.
 They were originally to have been placed in indentured servitude on arrival; however, they were declared by the courts to be free men, as they had not voluntarily indented.
 In the 1690s, the pace of Scottish immigration slowed by the opposition by William III of England and II of Scotland to those proprietors who supported James II of England and VII of Scotland and did not pick up again until the 1720s.

 The initial immigrants to East Jersey were Quakers, Episcopalians and Presbyterians; by the 1730s, Presbyterianism had become the dominant religion.

 Until 1697, every Governor of East Jersey was Scottish, who maintained great influence in politics and business even after 1702, when East Jersey and West Jersey were merged to become a Royal Colony.